The Bioengineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The fundamental goal of Penn Bioengineering is to provide students with a broad, flexible curriculum that gives them experience with a wide range of subject areas and intellectual approaches, to prepare them to function creatively and independently in a diverse range of settings.

-A distinctive feature of Penn Bioengineering is the emphasis on experiential learning, through an extensive series of bioengineering laboratory and clinical courses, as well as broad opportunity for independent study and research.
+A distinctive feature of Penn Bioengineering is the emphasis on experiential learning, through an extensive series of bioengineering laboratory and clinical courses, as well as broad opportunity for independent study, research, design, and entrepreneurship.

-Therefore, the objectives of the Bioengineering program are to produce graduate students who:
+Therefore, the objectives of the Bioengineering program are to produce student graduates who:

 - Apply the central areas of bioengineering, its underlying sciences, and related technologies in a broad range of careers in bioengineering or related fields, or who are admitted into graduate programs in engineering, science, or professional schools (medical, dental, veterinary, business, public health, law).

-- Will function at a professional level, using teamwork and communication skills and will accept responsibility for educating themselves.
+- Will function at a professional level, champion diversity, equity, inclusion, teamwork and communication, and will accept responsibility for educating themselves and others.

 - Will maintain a strong commitment to ethical practice with sensitivity for environmental, social, and economic contexts.